Replicable-MARL/MARLlib/CC/README.md

-9 environment available for Independent Learning
+Currently, 9 environments are available for Centralized Critic

 - Football
 - MPE